AlexEidt/Vidio/README.md

-# ImageIO
+# Video-IO

-A simple Image and Video I/O library written in Go.
+A simple Video I/O library written in Go.
 This library relies on [FFMPEG](https://www.ffmpeg.org/), which must be downloaded before usage.

 One of the key features of this library is it's simplicity: The FFMPEG commands used to read and write video are readily available in `video.go` and `videowriter.go` for you to modify as you need.